Giovani-Merlin/wbdsm/README.md

 ## Extract links

+As the full wikipedia dump has a lot of pages, and for extracting the links we need to map the links to the correct page, we need to do it in a efficient way.
+For that, we use celery and redis to parallelize the processing using a queue system.

 1. Pull redis `docker pull redis` and run it `docker run --name redis_celery -d -p 6379:6379 redis | docker run redis`
 2. ~Change the attributes in IndexMentions class on wbdsm.links.extract_links_task to match the desired language and mongoDB connection string.~ Problem with the bootsraping of the celery app, for now changing it manually.
 If you know why the bootstraping is not working, please let me know.
 3. Run the workers - created a script to do all these steps on scripts/start_workers.sh but it seems that the detached mode is not working.
 For now, run the following commands on different terminals: